AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay

-The general covariance implies that the total Hamiltonian must be equal to zero~\cite{HJ,CK,HJ2,HJ3}.
-Taking $\delta S_{E}/\delta\phi$ =0 and $H_{tot}=0$, one can obtain the dynamical equations~\cite{JJ}
+General covariance requires the total Hamiltonian density to be zero~\cite{HJ,CK,HJ2,HJ3}.
+Using $\delta S_{E}/\delta\phi$ =0 and $\mathscr{H}_{tot}=0$, one can obtain the dynamical equations~\cite{JJ}

 Equation \eqref{eq:3.5} is the Klein-Gordon equation, while equation \eqref{eq:3.6} is the Friedmann equation.
-Noted that on the left side of equation \eqref{eq:3.5}, we have neglected the Hubble drag term $2\dot{\rho}\dot{\phi}/\rho$ as it is small under the thin wall approximation~\cite{SF}.
-Using equation \eqref{eq:3.6}, the Euclidean action \eqref{eq:3.4} can be simplified to
+Note that in equation \eqref{eq:3.5}, the Hubble drag term $2\dot{\rho}\dot{\phi}/\rho$ has been neglected, as it is small under the thin wall approximation~\cite{SF}.

-It is possible for the false vacuum state $V(\phi_{2})$ to decay into the true vacuum state $V(\phi_{1})$.
-According to the Coleman-De Luccia theory, the vacuum decay rate is given by~\cite{SF}

-Here, $\phi_{bounce}$ represents the bounce solution of equation \eqref{eq:3.5}.
-We refer to $S_{E}(\phi_{2})$ as the background term and $B$ as the total tunneling action.
-When deriving equation \eqref{eq:3.8}, both the semiclassical approximation and the dilute instanton gas approximation are used.

-Under the thin wall approximation, the bounce solution can be seen as a three dimensional sphere symmetric bubble (the bounce bubble) embedded in a sea of false vacuum.
-The radius of the bounce bubble $\bar{\rho}$ is determined by the condition $\partial B/\partial \bar{\rho}=0$.
-Thus, the tunneling action can be written as $B=B_{in}+B_{wall}+B_{out}$, where $B_{in}$ and $B_{out}$ denote the tunneling action inside and outside the bubble, respectively.
-And $B_{wall}$ represents the tunneling action on the domain wall.